 Dr. Jaime Mendiola, of Instituto Bernabeu in Alicante, Spain believes men who eat lots of processed meat and full-fat dairy have poorer quality sperm than those who eat more fruit, vegetables and low-fat diary.
 He did a study with 61 Spanish men visiting a fertility clinic.
 Half of the men had poor semen quality and generally had a higher intake of processed meat and high-fat dairy than did the 31men with normal sperm counts.
 The men with higher-quality sperm tended to consume more fruits, vegetables and skim milk.
 The antioxidants found in fruits and vegetables may help protect sperm from damage.
 Meat and high-fat foods may expose men to higher levels of substances known as xenobiotics -- including steroids and various chemicals in the environment that have estrogen-like effects, such as certain pesticides and PCBs.
 Xenobiotics tend to accumulate in high-fat foods, which in turn accumulate in men with high-fat diets.
 Fertility and Sterility, March 2009.

-Increase sperm count and sperm health with natural herbs and supplements - a natural sperm pill ?
+Increase sperm count, motility and health with natural herbs and supplements - a natural sperm pill ?

 There are several herbs and nutrients that can help you make more sperm.